Spogis/DWSIMChemDesign/README.md

 If you encounter any problems or have any questions, do not hesitate to open an issue in the GitHub repository or contact us directly.

-## How to cite Grid Convergence Lab in your publications
+## How to cite ChemDesign: DWSIM Experiment Toolkit in your publications

 If you find Grid Convergence Lab to be useful, please consider citing it in your published work: